ttsiodras/DetectGlobals/README.md

 Maxime's work on creating a model checker depends on knowledge of variables in global storage.
-This little utility attempts to use libclang and a bunch of heuristics to provide that information.
+This little utility uses libclang to provide that information.

-# Setup - usage

-Begin by setting up the virtual environment and activating it:
+To run the static analysis tests on this utility's Python source:

-    $ make dev-install
+    $ make
-    $ . .venv/bin/activate

-You can now modify your project's Makefiles/build system files to spawn your cross-compiler with `-E` instead of `-c`.
-This will give you a set of `*.o` files that aren't really object files - they are instead preprocessed, standalone source code.

-Collect them, and rename them appropriately:

-    $ mkdir /path/to/preprocessed
-    $ find /path/to/src -type f -iname '*.o' \
-        -exec mv -i '{}' /path/to/preprocessed/ \;
-    $ cd /path/to/preprocessed
-    $ rename -E 's,o$,c,' *.o
+To run the actual C source code processing tests:

-    $ cd -
+    $ make test

-You can now "feed" these standalone preprocessed sources to this script, with an invocation like this:
+You can "feed" C source code to this script, with an invocation like this:

-    $ ./detect_globals.py /path/to/preprocessed/*.c
+    $ ./detect_globals.py /path/to/*.c

-The script will then report the globals it finds (including function-level statics).
+The script will then report the globals it finds (including function-level `static`s).
+For usage information in library form, see the test code (in `test_detector.py`).